mwrouse/extraproductfunctionality/.tbstore/description.md

-Add extra features to your products
+Add extra functionality to your products